iamandreatonina/Computational_Microbial_Genomics/README.md

 ---

 ## Things to do
-- [ ] Check and write introduction
+- [ ] Check the introduction and write the info about our SGB -> also if possible at the assosciated papers
 - [ ] Methods to read and add code step by step and explenation of the paramiters
 - [ ] Results
 - [ ] Presentation
-- [ ] Take deeper look at the MAGs and also if possible at the assosciated papers

 ---